wechaty/php-wechaty/README.md

 [![Powered by Wechaty](https://img.shields.io/badge/Powered%20By-Wechaty-brightgreen.svg)](https://github.com/Wechaty/wechaty)

-Wechaty is a RPA SDK for Wechat **Individual** Account that can help you create a chatbot in 8 lines of PHP
+Wechaty is a Conversational SDK for Chatbot Makers that can help you create a bot in 8 lines of PHP

 ## Voice of the Developers